MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-physical_counter_event_buffer_configuration.md

 ### -field CustomEventBufferEntrySize

 The size of the event buffer entries, for custom event buffer sizes.
-This should be set to 0.
+Set to zero.

 ### -field EventThreshold

-The number of events to be recorded before the EventBufferOverflowHandler is invoked.
+The number of events to be recorded before the OverflowHandler callback routine is invoked.
 This value is used as a maximum threshold.
 The actual number of events will depend on the number of actors using event buffer profiling.

 ## -remarks

 Most processors have performance monitor units that contain a number of hardware counters for measuring various aspects of system performance.
-The <b>PHYSICAL_COUNTER_EVENT_BUFFER_CONFIGURATION</b> structure is used within the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure to describe the configuration for event buffer resources.
+The <b>PHYSICAL_COUNTER_EVENT_BUFFER_CONFIGURATION</b> structure is used within the [**PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR**](ns-ntddk-_physical_counter_resource_descriptor.md) structure to describe the configuration for event buffer resources.

 ## -see-also